mattespineli/slate/source/includes/_reference.md

 ##### Credit Card Number Hash

 To generate the credit card number hash, you use the salt provided by IdentityMind, to generate a SHA-1 hash for the non-masked credit card number, and convert the byte array of the hash to Hexadecimal string.
-The hash should be included in the JSON string of the request in the field pccn.
+The hash should be included in the JSON string of the request in the field `pccn`.

-Say you have a function sha1(String s) that takes a string s and return the sha1 hash of the string in hex, you would concatenate the salt and the credit card number and pass that to the function to get credit card number hash.
-Note that all non-numeric characters should be removed from the card number prior to hashing.
+If you have a function sha1(String s) that takes a string s and return the sha1 hash of the string in hex, you would concatenate the salt and the credit card number and pass that to the function to get credit card number hash.
+All non-numeric characters should be removed from the card number prior to hashing.

-Please contact IdentityMind to get the salt.
+Please contact <a href="mailto:identitymind@zohosupport.com">IdentityMind Support</a>  to get the salt.

 For example, the salted credit card number hash for 4012012301230123 is 32c1950468af7489efb48c911f9550092ebf34c5

-The credit card number hash should be included in the JSON string of the request to IdentityMind Transaction API in the field "pccn".
+The credit card number hash should be included in the JSON string of the request to IdentityMind Transaction API in the field `pccn`.

 <aside class="notice">The hash must be of the full card number, not a masked or tokenized representation.</aside>